mostlybob/csharp-sparkpost/CONTRIBUTING.md

 # Contributing to csharp-sparkpost

-Transparency is one of our core values, and we encourage developers to contribute and become part of the SparkPost developer community.

-The following is a set of guidelines for contributing to csharp-sparkpost, which is hosted in the [SparkPost Organization](https://github.com/sparkpost) on GitHub.
+The following is a set of guidelines for contributing to csharp-sparkpost, which is hosted by [Darren Cauthon](https://github.com/darrencauthon) on GitHub.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 ## Submitting Issues

-* Before logging an issue, please [search existing issues](https://github.com/SparkPost/csharp-sparkpost/issues?q=is%3Aissue+is%3Aopen) first.
+* Before logging an issue, please [search existing issues](https://github.com/darrencauthon/csharp-sparkpost/issues?q=is%3Aissue+is%3Aopen) first.

-* You can create an issue [here](https://github.com/SparkPost/csharp-sparkpost/issues/new).
+* You can create an issue [here](https://github.com/darrencauthon/csharp-sparkpost/issues/new).
 Please include the library version number and as much detail as possible in your report.

 ## Local Development